Seoul court rules Samsung didn't violate Apple design

 The judge ordered Samsung to immediately stop selling 10 products, including the Galaxy S II, and also banned sales of four Apple products, including the iPhone 4 and iPad 2.

-The court ruled that Apple infringed on two of Samsung's wireless technology patents and was ordered to pay Samsung 40 million won ($35,400).
+The court ruled that Apple infringed on two of Samsung's wireless technology patents and was ordered to pay Samsung 40 million won.
 Samsung was fined 25 million won for violating one patent relating to so-called bouncing-back function used when scrolling electronic documents.

 The compensation sought by both Apple and Samsung in South Korea is small due to the relatively small size of the market.